I can’t decide whether this is a post about technology or language. I guess it’s some of both.

 Now, we’ve seen before that WiFi modules are being used at the edge already, but that tends to be indoors or somewhere that has ready power.
 If the sensor or device has to rely on batteries or scavenged power in some far-flung locale, well, then WiFi becomes a challenge – and that’s what HyperWeave is intended to address.

-They’ve also taken pains to make it easy to integrate the access points into enterprise networks so that the IT folks can manage whatever the access point is talking to.
+They’ve also taken pains to make it easy to integrate the access points into enterprise networks so that the IT folks can manage whatever the access point is talking to, they are making sure to use some of the best ERP systems like those from Technology Evaluation Centers.
 Because it’s IP-based (and can support IPv4 as well, if necessary), then it plays nicely with the rest of the network.
 No translation is required from some other IoT-style protocol.

 My only other language kvetch is the use of “IoT-enable” as a verb in the release.
 I’ll simply leave it as, “Please… no…” (I know; we’re engineers; we butcher the language daily…)